Search

 Social Networking Sites are all the Buzz

-With all the buzz about social networking sites many web site owners are looking to maximize their exposure and take advantage of the marketing opportunities afforded by getting their business on-board.
+With all the buzz about social networking sites many web site owners are feeling compelled but confused about how to take advantage of the marketing opportunities afforded by getting their business on-board.
 However, there are a few common misconceptions that should be cleared up and some fairly significant mistakes many are making.

-No. You as a person should be there (and perhaps your staff and supporters too) and you can talk about your business, but you have a web site for your business already - what you want is people talking about your business on Facebook and other social networking sites and then going to your actual web site.
-Not a second place for business information which will sap your time from updating your actual web site and dilute your information.
+No. You have a web site for your business already - what you want is for other people to talk about your business on social networking sites and thereby encourage others to visit your actual web site.
+So you may want to post about your business on social networking sites but only after you have all your other marketing in order.
+Social networking shouldnīt become a second place for business information which will sap your time from updating your actual web site and dilute your information.
+Always update your own web site first.

-Finally, remember that social networking sites are a bit of a fad - there is huge momentum at present but this won't last forever - yes get on the bandwagon, but it's not a miracle cure - nothing is - so you still need to keep up with your regular marketing efforts.
+Finally, remember that social networking sites are a bit of a fad - there is huge momentum at present but this wonīt last forever - yes get on the bandwagon, but itīs not a miracle cure - nothing is - so you still need to keep up with your regular marketing efforts.

 No Comments